parthvaghani/parthvaghani/README.md

 Welcome to my page!
 I'm Parth, FullStack Software Engineer & Enthusiastic about open-source collaborative coding!.

+A seasoned Senior Fullstack Engineer with over 5 years of expertise in web and mobile application development.
+Specializing in frontend, I excel in technologies like NextJs, ReactJS, VueJs, and more.
+On the mobile front, I'm proficient in React Native CLI, Expo, Fastlane, and Firebase.
+Backend development is a forte with skills in Node.js, NestJs, Express.js, Firebase, AWS, and GraphQL.
+Database design includes PostgreSQL, MongoDB, and more.
+Experienced in distributed system design using Kafka, Kubernetes, and adept at deploying applications with AWS, Docker, GitLab CI/CD, Vercel, and Netlify.

 ## 🌟 Cool Initiatives I've Contributed At

 ### [Garden Room Planner](https://gardenroomplanner.com) 🏡